willyarisky/Paste/README.md

    - Locate the "Internal Integration Token" section.
    - Click on the "Show" button to reveal the key.
    - Copy the displayed internal API key to use in your application.

+## Connect the Copied template to your Notion Integration

+Follow these steps on [Notion](https://www.notion.so/help/add-and-manage-connections-with-the-api).

 ### Deploy on Vercel

 Deploy your application easily on Vercel using the following button: